MobileFirst-Platform-Developer-Center/PushNotificationsCordova/README.md

 1. From a **Command-line**, navigate to the project's root folder.
 2. Add a platform using the `cordova platform add` command.
 3. Register the application by running the command: `mfpdev app register`.
+4. Add new scope-mapping element `push.mobileclient`
-4. Via the MobileFirst Operations Console, setup the MobileFirst Server with either GCM details or APNS certificate, and add tags.
+5. Via the MobileFirst Operations Console, setup the MobileFirst Server with either GCM details or APNS certificate, and add tags.
-5. Run the application by running the `cordova run` command.
+6. Run the application by running the `cordova run` command.

 Notes: